General Invertible Transformations for Flow-based Generative Modeling: Experiments

-\paragraph{Results} In Figure \ref{fig:results}, we present aggregated results for the four models.
-In Table \ref{tab:results_avg} the average nlls with standard deviations are gathered.
+\textbf{Results} In Figure \ref{fig:results}, we present aggregated results for the five models.
 Moreover, in Figure \ref{fig:samples}, examples of unconditional samples are presented, together with a real sample.

-First, we notice that \textsc{IDF} performs better than \textsc{RealNVP}.
+First, we notice that \textsc{IDF} performs better than \textsc{RealNVP} and \textsc{RealNVP2}.
 In this paper, we use fully-connected neural networks and small toy data.
 Nevertheless, it is interesting to see that \textsc{IDF} could perform better than a widely used continuous flow-based model with dequantization.

-Second, we observe that our proposition of invertible transformations results in the improved nll.
-The proposed coupling layer with $8$ partitions performed the best in terms of nll, and the coupling layer with $4$ partitions also outperformed \textsc{IDF} and \textsc{RealNVP}.
+Moreover, it seems that the new coupling layer presented in Remark \ref{remark:reversible_residual_layer} is more stable in terms of final results , however, the difference in performance is statistically insignificant.
+Second, we observe that our proposition of invertible transformations results in improved nll.
+The proposed coupling layer with $8$ partitions performed the best in terms of nll, and the coupling layer with $4$ partitions also outperformed \textsc{IDF}, \textsc{RealNVP} and \textsc{RealNVP2}.
 We want to highlight that all models have almost identical numbers of weights, thus, these results are not caused by taking larger neural networks.
 The samples presented in Figure \ref{fig:samples} are rather hard to analyze due to their small size ($8$px$\times 8$px).
-Nevertheless, we notice that all IDFs generated crisper images than \textsc{RealNVP}.
+Nevertheless, we notice that all IDFs generated crisper images than \textsc{RealNVP} and \textsc{RealNVP2}.
 Moreover, it seems that \textsc{IDF4} and \textsc{IDF8} seem to produce digits of higher visual quality.
-However, we do not claim that this experiment is conclusive, but it is definitely encouraging.